 As an ADI, the Group is subject to a range of non-financial risks.
-Examples are operational risk, business risk, cyber-risk, compliance risk, conduct risk, reputation risk, and risk arising from workplace, health, and safety.
+Examples are operational risk, business risk, compliance risk, conduct risk, reputation risk, and risk arising from workplace, health, and safety.
 Such risks are managed under a "Non-Financial Risk Governance Framework" and have dedicated training and culture programs tailored to appropriate (risk) behaviour throughout the company.
-The implementation of the Banking Executive Accountability Regime (BEAR) ensures that the preventive and remedial behaviours directed by the (executive) risk owners are associated with the day-to-day working of the business.
+The implementation of the Financial Accountability Regime (FAR) ensures that the preventive and remedial behaviours directed by the (executive) risk owners are associated with the day-to-day working of the business.
 Long-term thinking and behaviour is rewarded via the remuneration structure.
 Other than operational risk, non-financial risks are not subject to specific capital requirements.